KostasKoutrou/kostaskoutrou.github.io/_posts/2030-12-31-troubleshoot-mde-with-kql.md

 | where Title contains "tamper"
 ```

 The `DeviceEvents` table can also be used to identify tampering attempts.
-Tampering attempts could be done either by the user of by any other process, including Group Policies enforcment, Intune, etc.
+Tampering attempts could be done either by the user of by any other process, including Group Policies enforcement, Intune, etc.

-Keep in mind that when Tamper Protection is on, the following settings are blocked from being change by **any** means, including GPO, Intune, Configuration Manager, etc.
+Keep in mind that when Tamper Protection is on, the following settings are blocked from being changed by **any** means, including GPO, Intune, Configuration Manager, etc.

 - Virus and threat protection remains enabled.
 - Real-time protection remains turned on.